Pulling Apart 2-spheres in 4-manifolds: Second order intersection indeterminacies

-We will mostly be concerned with the case that $A$ is in the radical of $\lambda_0$ on $\pi_2X$, so that for each $i$ $\lambda_0(S,A_i)$ vanishes for any immersed $2$--sphere $S$, but first we make some quick general observations related to Theorems~\ref{thm:stable-separation} and \ref{thm:duals} above.
+We will mostly be concerned with the case that $A$ is in the radical of $\lambda_0$ on $\pi_2X$, so that for each $i\in\{1,2,3,4\}$ the order $0$ pairing $\lambda_0(S,A_i)$ vanishes for any immersed $2$--sphere $S$, but first we make some quick general observations related to Theorems~\ref{thm:stable-separation} and \ref{thm:duals} above.